VOLTTRON/volttron/docs/source/platform-features/message-bus/vip/vip-authorization.rst

     Capabilities are arbitrary strings.
 This example follows the general style used for Linux capabilities, but it is up to the agent author.

-Now that a required capability has been specified, suppose a VOLLTRON platform owner wants to allow a specific agent, say `Alice Agent`, to set the temperature.
+Now that a required capability has been specified, suppose a VOLTTRON platform owner wants to allow a specific agent, say `Alice Agent`, to set the temperature.

 The platform owner runs ``vctl auth add`` to add new authorization entries or ``vctl auth update`` to update an existing